HOW TO SELL MY HOME FOR A PRIME PRICE

 - It often attracts multiple offers and helps to sell in half the average sale time frame for the area

-Buyer competition is the ultimate situation for a real estate agent to negotiate upwards, rather than downwards.
+Buyer competition is the ultimate situation because it enables a real estate agent to negotiate upwards, rather than downwards.
 It can help to generate a better than expected sale price.
-Many client reviews confirm this.
+Many of our client reviews confirm this.

 We are of the opinion that free real estate appraisals from vetted agents, registered valuations and preparing your house for sale are the three most reliable and least risky methods for achieving the very best sale price for your home.
 Chat to us first.